jeremyrea/JRLongPressGestureHandler/README.md

       self.tableView.addGestureRecognizer(longPress)
     }

-You'll now need to specify the handler's protocol in your UITableViewController's declaration:

-    class TableViewController: UITableViewController, JRLongPressGestureHandlerDelegate

-To conform to the protocol, you'll finally need to implement the following functions:

     func longPressGestureRecognized(gesture: UILongPressGestureRecognizer) {
       gestureHandler.longPressGestureRecognized(self.tableView, gesture: gesture)
     }

+You'll now want to specify the handler's protocol in your UITableViewController's declaration:

+    class TableViewController: UITableViewController, JRLongPressGestureHandlerDelegate

+To conform to the protocol, you'll need to implement the following function:

     func didEndLongPress(startIndexPath: NSIndexPath, endIndexPath: NSIndexPath) { {
       // You will want to update your datasource to swap